Ski Shops selling the Cold is Cool Ski & Ride Passport

-The cards are available at participating retail stores throughout the state and we will have a limited number to sell from this website soon.
+The cards will be available at participating retail stores throughout the state and we will have a limited number to sell from this website soon.
 You save the $6 shipping fee (per order not per card) by purchasing at your local ski shop.
 We only have 400 to sell and they sold out fast last year!
 See the list below for a retailer near you.

 MSIA developed the White Gold Card as a fundraising endeavor and limits its production to 400 cards.
 “We’ve found from past years’ sales that they go quickly,” says Steve Kershner, MSIA Chairman and Director of Snowsports at Shanty Creek Resorts.
 He suggests that anyone interested in purchasing a card should do so as soon as possible.

 Bill & Paul’s Sporthaus - Grand Rapids - (616) 458-1684 Boyne Country Sports - Bloomfield Hills (248) 338-0803, Novi (248) 549-6006, Traverse City (231) 941-1999Don Orr Ski Haus - Traverse City (231) 946-8810Don Thomas Sporthaus - Birmingham (248) 626-9503 Lee’s Adventure Sports - Kalamazoo (269) 381-7701 Nichol’s Ski & Snowboard - Dearborn (313) 565-0044, Waterford (248) 674-5200 Schummer’s Ski Shop - Grosse Ponte Woods (313) 881-4363 Shumaker’s Ski & Board - Flint (810) 239-6931Skier's Peak - Bloomfield Hills (248) 594-6200The Stable of Saginaw - Saginaw (989) 799-0601 Sun & Snow Sports - Ann Arbor (734) 663-9515, Plymouth (734) 927-0007Summit Sports - Brighton (810) 227-6877, East Lansing (517) 332-4000, Bloomfield Hills (248) 738-4444 Swiss Valley Ski Shop - Jones (269) 244-5635